Osa-H3VR/Silent-Sully/README.md

 - Attachments are now cheaper and you no longer waste hp from crates, there are no tokens inside.
 Two really great ideas, stolen from AllRounderRandy by Jessica
 - During holds, sosigs with backpacks have a chance to drop a starting pistol magazine, no longer you're f'ed/have to use sosiguns when you're out of ammo during holds.
  This decision also makes limited ammo runs easier, due to lack of "Infinite Ammo Stations".
+- Added a new pool, which should fill the space between a pistol and an smg, just like the tube fed shotguns fill between break action and magazine fed.
 - Weaker categories now spawn with more ammo/bigger mags/more mags to incentivise earlier buys.

 ## Bugs: